 Most insurance policies specify automatic extension of coverage to a car you buy if you already have an insurance policy in place.
 Neglecting to properly transfer a vehicle to your car insurance policy usually results in a lapse of coverage, meaning if you have a wreck once coverage lapses, the insurance won’t cover it.

 Making a bad decision can negatively impact your insurance premium.
 Avoid the above pitfalls by following all procedures when purchasing a car and making sure you have the proper amount of insurance.
-Last of all, follow safe driving habits and always avoid driving while under the influence of alcohol or drugs.
+Most importantly, make sure you follow safe driving protocols and always avoid driving while under the influence of alcohol or drugs.